heyjva/support/src/connect-zbt-1/troubleshooting/multiprotocol-disable.md

 1. Select **Remove 802.15.4 radio multiprotocol support**.
 2. Then, select the **Disable multiprotocol support** checkbox.
 3. Wait for the setup to complete.

-{% stepInfo "Your Zigbee devices will continue to work.
-Your Thread devices will continue working only if you have another Thread border router set up." %}
+- {% stepInfo %}Your Zigbee devices will continue to work.
+Your Thread devices will continue working only if you have another Thread border router set up.{% endstepInfo %}
 {% endstepContent %}
 {% endstep %}
 {% endsteps %}